opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param ransacThreshold: Maximum reprojection error in the RANSAC algorithm to consider a point as an inlier.

-    :param confidence: The confidence level, between 0 and 1, that the estimated transformation will have.
+    :param confidence: Confidence level, between 0 and 1, for the estimated transformation.
 Anything between 0.95 and 0.99 is usually good enough.
-Too close to 1 values can slow down the estimation too much, lower than 0.8-0.9 confidence values can result in an incorrectly estimated transformation.
+Values too close to 1 can slow down the estimation significantly.
+Values lower than 0.8-0.9 can result in an incorrectly estimated transformation.

 The function estimates an optimal 3D affine transformation between two 3D point sets using the RANSAC algorithm.